 Provide a written tenant selection plan describing the tenant selection policy that an owner will use.
 The tenant selection plan must be submitted and reviewed by Minnesota Housing prior to the issuance of the 8609.
-See Minnesota Housing's Tenant Selection Plan Guidance.
+The Plan must be developed and implemented in accordance with Minnesota Housing's Tenant Selection Plan Guidelines which is published on the agency website.